StefanoLambiase/CADOCS_II/README.md

 **IMPORTANT**: Remember, your Personal Access Token is like a password—keep it secure and do not share it publicly.

-Now you should also install **Docker**.
+Now, you should also install **Docker**.

 ### Docker Image pull ARM64

-If your machine is ARM64 based you should opt for these steps:
+If your machine is ARM64-based, you should opt for these steps:
 1. **Run the following command**:
    ```bash
    docker pull leopoldotodisco/guido-backend:latest